 Aidan’s life is thrown a curveball when Saul informs him that his cancer has returned at an aggressively metastasizing state.
 In addition to being faced with his father’s impending death, Aidan must now find an alternative means of schooling his children because Saul decides to use the last of his savings on a New Age treatment as one final shot at curing the cancer.
 Reluctantly, and at the suggestion of his wife, Aidan decides to homeschool Grace and Tucker.
 This proves to be a challenge as Aidan is too self-involved to really focus on teaching his own kids.
 Moreover, Grace is so smart that she ends up taking over the first lesson entirely, while the rambunctious and slightly offbeat Tucker wreaks havoc on Aidan’s lesson plans.

 The movie unfolds in a series of scenes that sometimes feel like they were randomly arranged.
 In some sequences, Braff touches on sweet emotional moments that showcase a more restrained directorial touch.
 In others, things go so far off the rails that the audience is taken completely out of the film.
-Aidan’s brother Noah (Josh Gad) is characterized as a hermit-like nerd who has serious issues concerning his father, but he also has a subplot involving a potential romance with his Comic-Con-loving neighbor Janine (Ashley Greene) that feels like it’s from an entirely different film.
+Aidan frequently delivers Profound-with-a-capital-P statements that are meant to be earnest, but end up coming off as smug or self-serious.
+Additionally, Aidan’s brother Noah (Josh Gad)—who is characterized as a hermit-like geek who has serious issues concerning his father—has a subplot involving a potential romance with his Comic-Con-loving neighbor Janine (Ashley Greene) that is so goofy and broad that it feels like it’s from an entirely different film.
 There are also a number of fantasy sequences scattered throughout that attempt to visualize Aidan’s inner struggles, but they never really connect with the rest of the film so they end up feeling out of place.

-Though there are more than a few portions of the film that don’t entirely work, Braff absolutely nails plenty of comedic beats and mostly pulls off the intimate father-son struggle between Aidan, Saul, and Noah.
-Moreover, Braff’s directorial eye is mostly on point, though he does indulge a bit too long on some sequences in order to further showcase the film’s excellent soundtrack.
+Though there are more than a few portions of the film that don’t entirely work, Braff also nails plenty of comedic beats and mostly pulls off the intimate father-son struggle between Aidan, Saul, and Noah.
+It’s a curious dichotomy, as I found myself really digging the film in one scene, and nearly loathing it in the next.
+As for Braff’s behind the camera talents, his directorial eye is mostly on point.
+The film shows a visual maturation from Garden State, though he does indulge a bit too long on some sequences in order to further showcase the film’s excellent soundtrack.

 Click here for all of our Sundance 2014 coverage, and click on the corresponding links for my reviews: